Teaching At Mosaic Microschool

 Core Responsibilities

 Adaptive Core Instruction: Facilitate daily "open and go" curriculum for Math and English Language Arts (ELA) in small groups and 1:1.
-While the foundational materials are provided and require very little prep, the Lead Teacher is responsible for identifying individual learning gaps, providing targeted 1-on-1 support, and accelerating instruction for students ready for a challenge.
+While the foundational materials are provided and require very little prep, the Lead Teacher is responsible for assessing students, identifying individual learning gaps, providing targeted 1-on-1 support, and accelerating instruction for students ready for a challenge.

 Collaborative Unit Design: Partner with the Director to co-develop and lead immersive, cross-curricular studies in Geography and World Cultures.
 These units should bridge research with creative, hands-on applications that bring global perspectives into the classroom.

-Facilitation of "Curiosity Club": Mentor students in our signature "Curiosity Club," a student-led inquiry block.
+Facilitation of "Curiosity Club": Mentor students in our Curiosity Club, a student-led inquiry block.
 You will act as a facilitator—guiding children as they formulate deep questions, navigate research resources, and develop creative ways to present their findings to the cohort.

 Project-Based Science & Arts: Weave Science and Creative Arts into the weekly flow through experiential projects.
 The goal is to move beyond rote memorization toward a "maker" philosophy, where students learn through trial, error, and physical creation.